leetryscode/matchmakr_vg0/README.md

 - **Vendor Management**: Business profiles with dedicated onboarding and management systems

 ### Chat System
-- **Sponsor-to-Sponsor**: Conversations about specific singles
+- **Sponsor-to-Sponsor**: Conversations about specific singles, if a sponsor hsa mulitple singles: sponsor must select which single the chat is about.
-- **Single-to-Sponsor**: Direct messaging between sponsored singles and their sponsors
+- **Single-to-Sponsor**: Direct messaging between sponsored singles and their sponsors only.
 - **Real-time Updates**: Live message delivery and read status via Supabase Realtime
 - **Unread Counts**: Per-conversation unread message tracking with optimized fetching
 - **Message History**: Persistent chat history with optimistic updates and immediate UI feedback